Skip to main content

 3. Inputs are mostly stable

-That means the same infrastructure can look healthy while the system is functionally broken for a subset of requests.
+ML systems are far more input-sensitive.
+Behavior changes with data distribution, prompt structure, and sequence length.
+The same infrastructure can look healthy while the system is functionally broken for a subset of requests.

 SRE Principles Still Apply, But They Need Translation